jelsonjay/append-child/README.md

-# append-child
+# JavaScrip-DOM - appendChild
- Create new element use the appendChild method
+ With Node appendChild() it can create new element appendChild() method, which it can add new HTML elements to a parent.